On Dummett's Pragmatist Justification Procedure: Introduction

-Prawitz \cite{prawitzIRPT,prawitzAGPTCCILR} and Dummett \cite{dummettPBIL,dummettLBM} conjectured that proof-theoretic approaches to logical semantics would result in an intuitionistic, or constructive, notion of validity.
-With a bias towards the verificationist point of view, proof-theoretic definitions of validity have often been approached via introduction rules \cite{prawitzIRPT,prawitzTOFVPV,prawitzMAP,schroederheisterVCPTS,prawitzAGPTCCILR}.
-Unfortunately, with respect to their adequacy to intuitionistic logic, verificationist proposals have met with problems \cite{sandqvistCLWB,sanzetalCSARVPL,piechaetalFCPTS,goldfarbDPTJLL,piechaCPTS}.
+\textcite{prawitzIRPT,prawitzAGPTCCILR} and \textcite{dummettPBIL,dummettLBM} conjectured that proof-theoretic approaches to logical semantics would result in an intuitionistic, or constructive, notion of validity.
+Due to bias towards the verificationist point of view, proof-theoretic definitions of validity have often been approached via introduction rules \autocite{prawitzIRPT,prawitzTOFVPV,prawitzMAP,prawitzAGPTCCILR,schroederheisterVCPTS}.
+Unfortunately, with respect to their adequacy to intuitionistic logic, verificationist proposals ran into some problems \autocite{sandqvistCLWB,sanzetalCSARVPL,piechaetalFCPTS,piechaCPTS,goldfarbDPTJLL}.

-However, as suggested by some remarks of Gentzen \cite{gentzenULS}, the introduction and elimination rules for a logical constant are harmoniously related, such that one could extract, in some sense, the elimination rules from the introduction rules and vice versa.
+However, as suggested by some remarks of \textcite{gentzenULS}, the introduction and elimination rules for a logical constant are harmoniously related, such that one could extract, in some sense, the elimination rules from the introduction rules and vice versa.
 The harmony between introduction and elimination rules suggests that the elimination rules could just as well provide a basis upon which to develop a proof-theoretic definition of validity.

-The pragmatist proof-theoretic approach to validity, the one based on elimination rules, has received comparatively less attention \cite{dummettLBM,prawitzPVTM,schroederheisterPTVBER}.
-In this text, I show that propositional intuitionistic logic is complete with respect to a corrected version of Dummett's pragmatist proof-theoretic definition of validity.
+The pragmatist proof-theoretic approach to validity, the one based on elimination rules, has received comparatively less attention \autocite{dummettLBM,prawitzPVTM,schroederheisterPTVBER}.
+In this paper, I show that propositional intuitionistic logic is complete with respect to an adaptation of Dummett's pragmatist proof-theoretic definition of validity.
+I adapt \mbox{Dummett's} definitions lightly in order to avoid problems and objections but otherwise stay as closely as possible to the original framework.